Free Rent Increase Notice Templates (U.S.) | Word – PDF

 How much can the landlord increase the rent?

-How to collect the new monthly rent?
+How do I collect the new monthly rent?

 When is it time for rent to decrease?